 Getting Started in a Major or Minor

-Majors offer students the opportunity to study an area in depth, explore key scholarly questions, and contribute to critical conversations in the field.
-Students must complete one major to graduate and must declare a major after earning 45 credits (including credits earned from AP, IB, dual credit programs, or transfer institutions).
+Students must complete one major to graduate and must declare a major after earning 45 credits (including credits earned from AP, IB, dual credit programs, or via transfer).

 Requirements for majors/minors are listed in the Undergraduate College Catalog.

-Most departments and programs offer introductory courses, appropriate for first-year students, to the major and minor (100-level or 200-level courses with an F).
+All departments and programs offer introductory courses for first-year students to the major and minor (100-level or 200-level courses with an F).

 Note: Refer to the Advanced Placement (AP) and International Baccalaureate (IB) equivalency charts to see if credits may be applied to a major or minor.